 (D) an agency.

-(2) If an agency or independent contractor provides or produces the training, the training must be approved by DADS or recognized by a state or national organization or association.
-The agency must maintain documentation of this approval or recognition for review by DADS surveyors.
+(2) If an agency or independent contractor provides or produces the training, the training must be approved by HHSC or recognized by a state or national organization or association.
+The agency must maintain documentation of this approval or recognition for review by HHSC surveyors.

-(3) A first-time administrator and alternate administrator may apply joint training provided by DADS toward the 24 hours of educational training required by this section if the joint training meets the educational training requirements described in subsections (c) and (d) of this section.
+(3) A first-time administrator and alternate administrator may apply joint training provided by HHSC toward the 24 hours of educational training required by this section if the joint training meets the educational training requirements described in subsections (c) and (d) of this section.

 (f) Documentation of administrator and alternate administrator training must: